Heritage in Spring

 Salts Mill is set in the UNESCO World Heritage Site, Saltaire.
 The Grade II Listed historic mill building was built in 1853 by Sir Titus Salt along with the village to house his workers.

-Bradford's Industrial Museum has permanent displays of textile machinery, steam power, engineering and motor vehicles, along with an exciting exhibitions programme.
+Textile machinery, steam power, engineering and motor vehicles, along with an exciting exhibitions programme.

 National Trust owned historic house, garden, shop and tea-room.
 This award winning attraction offers a lot to discover and explore.

 Home to over 3.5 million items of historical significance, the National Media Museum has 8 floors of FREE galleries and 3 cinemas including the UK's first IMAX.

 Step back in time and enjoy a train ride through the heart of Brontë country.
 Steam trains run every weekend and daily in summer.

 Travel through time exploring England's eclectic heritage from prehistoric fossil sites and imposing castles and country houses to its literary, industrial and maritime past.

 To discover more historic hotspots go to VisitEngland.com